iwanders/playground-interp-no_std-rs/README.md

-# Playground interp no_std
+# Playground intrp no_std

 Odd but descriptive repo name.
 This repo isn't intended to _really_ do anything, it is just me playing around trying to make a completely stand-alone binary in Rust.
 Without relying on libc, the dynamic linker and basically all other conveniences we take for granted normally.
-So manually implementing the interaction between userspace and the kernel to print to stdout.
+So manually implementing the interaction systemcall between userspace and the kernel to print to stdout.

-My stretch goal was making something that can actually act as an `.interp` target for a dynamically linked binary, which does work, the built target from `make build` can be used as a substitute for `/lib64/ld-linux-x86-64.so.2` which is usually in the `.interp` section of dynamically linked binaries.
-When this is done, obviously the original binary doesn't run, instead the code from `main.rs` runs, after which it exits.
+The binary built in this crate can act as an `.interp` target for a dynamically linked binary.
+We can do so by just replacing the  `/lib64/ld-linux-x86-64.so.2` written in the `.interp` section.
+Or just run `make test_interp`, which builds a binary and does the appropriate substitution.

+When this is done, obviously the original binary doesn't run, instead the code from `main.rs` runs first, before it dispatches to the binary it is acting as an interpreter for.
+This will probably result in a segfault as soon as the test binary calls a function that is from glibc, beause the actual dynamic linking step is not done.

 Do not use this for anything, it's probably riddled with bugs.